carlosCharz/springdatacouchbase/README.md

 ## Documentation and Examples

 * [Couchbase CRUD Repository documentation](http://docs.spring.io/spring-data/couchbase/docs/current/reference/html/#repositories.core-concepts): There you will find core concepts.
-* [Spring Data and Couchbase](https://blog.couchbase.com/spring-data-couchbase-2-is-out-quick-getting-started-with-spring-initializr/): There you will find more considerations when working with spring data and couchbase.
+* [Spring Data and Couchbase](https://blog.couchbase.com/spring-data-couchbase-2-is-out-quick-getting-started-with-spring-initializr/): There you will find more considerations when working with spring data and Couchbase.
-* [Introduction to spring data and couchbase](http://www.baeldung.com/spring-data-couchbase): There you will find an introduction example.
+* [Introduction to spring data and Couchbase](http://www.baeldung.com/spring-data-couchbase): There you will find an introduction example.
-* [Couchbase CRUD Excample](https://blog.couchbase.com/vaadin-couchbase-crud-sample/): There you will find a CRUD example.
+* [Couchbase CRUD Example](https://blog.couchbase.com/vaadin-couchbase-crud-sample/): There you will find a CRUD example.
-* [Couchbase 5](https://developer.couchbase.com/documentation/server/current/introduction/whats-new.html): The new couchbase 5 is role based and there are some changes that need to be considered.
+* [Couchbase 5](https://developer.couchbase.com/documentation/server/current/introduction/whats-new.html): The new Couchbase 5 is role based and there are some changes that need to be considered.
 * [Spring Data Couchbase Properties](http://s-xu.blogspot.com.ar/2016/09/spring-boot-common-application.html): Spring Boot common application properties.
 * [Spring Data Couchbase Documentation](https://docs.spring.io/spring-data/couchbase/docs/3.1.0.M3/reference/html/): Spring Data Couchbase Documentation.
 * [Spring Boot 2 - Release Notes](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Release-Notes): Spring Boot 2.0 Release Notes.
+* [Couchbase Spring Data - More customization](https://www.adictosaltrabajo.com/2019/01/22/mas-spring-data-couchbase/): Couchbase Spring Data - More customization (in Spanish)
+* [Couchbase Spring Data - Official Git](https://github.com/spring-projects/spring-data-couchbase): Couchbase Spring Data Official Git

 ## About me
 I am Carlos Becerra - MSc.
 Softwware & Systems.
 But to tell you the truth, I'd prefer to be a passionate developer.
 You can contact me via: